moddio/moddio-docs/scripting-reference/actions/condition.md

 # Description

 A logical statement.
-When the condition evaluates to true, the code under the `then` statement is run.
+If the condition evaluates to true, the code under the `then` statement is run.
 If false, the code under the `else` runs.